Rwkeith/KACE-Project/README.md

 *Make sure Visual Studio is always ran as administrator when running Kace through VS's debugger!*

 ### VCPKG configuration
 Make sure you have vcpkg included in VS2022 installation (should be installed by default)

 Note: If you go into Kace project configuration properties and there isn't an option for vcpkg, then run `vcpkg integrate install` in Developer Powershell and restart VS.

-1. In Developer Powershell, root project directory `vcpkg x-update-baseline --add-initial-baseline`, then `vcpkg install`
+1. In Developer Powershell, root project directory `vcpkg x-update-baseline --add-initial-baseline`, then `vcpkg install`  (enables baseline feature)

 You should now be able to `Build Solution`

+### Windows configuration

+In an elevated shell:
+- Enable test signing `bcdedit /set testsigning on` (to load unsigned drivers)
+- Enable kernel debugging `bcdedit /debug on` (needed in some cases when unable to load an unsigned driver)
+- Add user to 'Lock pages in memory' local policy  (allows large page allocations in usermode)
+    * windows key + R: `secpol.msc`
+    * Local Policies -> User Rights Assignment -> Lock pages in memory
+    * Add your account

 ## Development and Debugging